What is the spine?

 What conditions affect the spine?

-Sometimes you may experience back or neck pain, which may indicate you have a medical condition that affects your spine and the surrounding area.
-We can be born with these conditions or develop them because of an inherent structural disorder.
-We may also acquire them through movement, excessive load, unhealthy weight, infection, disease, cancer or traumatic injury.
-However, many times spine conditions occur as we age.
+Sometimes a person has back or neck pain.
+This can mean they have a spinal condition.
+A person can be born with a spinal condition or develop one because of an inherent structural disorder.
+A person may also get a spinal condition through movement, excessive load, unhealthy weight, infection, disease, cancer or traumatic injury.
+However, many times spinal conditions occur as people age.

 If you would like to see Dr Raj Reddy, make sure you get a referral from your GP before you book an appointment.